 Will You Have to Pay a Deposit?

 Even though the negligent driver’s or your insurance company will be paying for your car rental, the rental company could require you to have a credit card on record before they will release the car to you.
 If you do not have a credit card, you will need to contact the car rental company to see if they will accept a deposit using a debit card or any other requirement you can meet.

 The car rental company may try to convince you to purchase additional insurance.
 If you have collision insurance, this would cover any damage to the rental vehicle and purchasing additional insurance is unnecessary and costly.

 If you need to file a property damage claim, you may be surprised at how complicated it can be and how the insurance company may delay paying your claim.
-The experienced legal team at Brauns Law has helped many clients with all types of insurance claims after a car accident.
+The experienced legal team at Brauns Law, PC has helped many clients with all types of insurance claims after a car accident.
 Start an online chat or call us to schedule your free consultation to get your questions answered and learn how we can help you.

 - Property Damage Claim Choices After a Car Accident

 - Why Not to Talk to the Negligent Driver’s Insurance Adjuster